aboutjax/goneriding/src/posts/10-chapter2-taiwan-travel-1/10-chapter2-taiwan-travel-1.md

 route_file: 'Wuling_Pilgrimage_day_1.gpx'
 ---

-The week I arrived in Taiwan in January, a [Facebook Event](<[https://link](https://www.facebook.com/events/315813365694649)>) from Yao Bike appeared on my Facebook.
+The week I arrived in Taiwan in January, a [Facebook Event](<[https://link](https://www.facebook.com/events/315813365694649)>) from Yao Bike appeared on my feed.
 The event was for a bike ride itinerary onto the highest point in Taiwan: Wuling.

 The itinerary: